navilg/media-stack/README.md

 >

-There are two ways this stack can be deployed.
+There are three ways this stack can be deployed.

 1. With a VPN (Recommended)
 2. Without a VPN